Ice Dams - Bend, Oregon

 HOW TO PREVENT AN ICE DAM?

 Proper insulation and ventilation help prevent ice dams.
-Homes can lose up to 40% of their heat through an uninsulated attic.
+Homes can lose up to 40% of their heat through an attic that does not have proper insulation.
 Newer homes have high standards of insulation, but older homes build before the 90’s usually need more insulation.
 Ventilation keeps rising heat and moisture in the air moving out of the attic, preventing rot and ice dams.

 NOTE: If your roof is not very steep, an ice dam can still form on metal roofing and drip edges.